M-Media-Group/Vue3-GateKeeper/README.md

 ### Passing options to the gate

-You can pass options to the gate by adding a `meta.gateOptions` object to the route.
-The keys of the object will be the names of the options and the values will be the values of the options.
+You can pass options to a given gate by passing it as an object with the keys `name` and `options`, where the name is the gate you want to use and the options are your custom options.

 ```javascript
  {